CopernicaMarketingSoftware/Documentation/Publisher/en/websites.md

 the hyperlink in your email gives you the profile information, which has quite a few advantages:

-* Webforms can be prefilled with profile data
+* Webforms can be pre-filled with profile data
 * Surveys results can be linked automatically
 * Personalization with profile data
 * Users don't need to log in